mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 > :white_check_mark: After these changes, your files should [look like this](./code/step2).

-Node: it takes 10-15 minutes to provision a new Cosmos DB account.
+Note: it takes 10-15 minutes to provision a new Cosmos DB account.
 Go ahead and deploy your `telemetry` program now with `pulumi up`:

 ```
 $ pulumi up